DiamondJoseph/nobugs-talk/readme.md

 <img src="./pictures/gda_logo.jpg" alt="The GDA logo: G, D and A in a sans-serif font with a grid of squares viewed from an oblique angle." height=100/><img src="./pictures/athena_logo.png" alt="The Athena platform logo: a 'boggle faced' owl staring into ones soul." height=100/>

 Diamond Light Source has deprecated the GDA (Generic Data Acquisition) platform and is replacing it with Athena, a service-based acquisition platform centred on the bluesky data collection framework from NSLS-II.
 Historically Diamond has struggled to overcome a mindset that every aspect of the operation of a Synchrotron is equally and inextricably unique.
-This poster seeks to dispel that myth and describes experiments that have occured and are ongoing which make use of pre-existing free open-source software, with effort spent on altering Diamond requirements or contributing to the existing: rather than "reinventing the wheel".
+This poster seeks to dispel that myth and describes experiments that have occurred and are ongoing which make use of pre-existing free open-source software, with effort spent on altering Diamond requirements or contributing to the existing: rather than "reinventing the wheel".

-GDA is a Java monolithic server/client appplication.
-Visiting users were able to contribute code written in Jython (Python implemented in the Java Virtual Machine) but only as specific alterations to existing experimental proceedures.
+GDA is a Java monolithic server/client application.
+Visiting users were able to contribute code written in Jython (Python implemented in the Java Virtual Machine) but only as specific alterations to existing experimental procedures.

-Athena is a service-based acquisition platform which is aiming to resolve several identified shortcomings of the GDA platform: lack of authentication & remote access; allowing user modification of scan proceedures; Jython being limited to Python 2.7; improving maintainability of a mature and expansive codebase.
+Athena is a service-based acquisition platform which is aiming to resolve several identified shortcomings of the GDA platform: lack of authentication & remote access; allowing user modification of scan procedures; Jython being limited to Python 2.7; improving maintainability of a mature and expansive codebase.

 ## Time Series Experiment